What is a broadband only deal?

 Contract: The length of your deal.
-No-contract deals are available but you’ll tend to find the longer deals get you the cheapest prices, but be sure to consider your circumstances before you go for a bargain buy: can you be sure you’ll still want this deal in two years’ time?
+No-contract deals are available but you’ll tend to find the longer deals get you the cheapest prices, but be sure to consider your circumstances before you go for a bargain buy: can you be sure you’ll still want this service in two years’ time?

 Speed: This is the average speed achieved by 50% of customers, supplied to us by the provider.
 It’s a good time to point out you should use the postcode check box before you compare deals, as not all telephone exchanges are created equal and some deals may not be available in your area.
 If you're planning on using your broadband for gaming or lots of high definition video streaming, this is a key factor.

 Data limit: This is the limit on how much data you can download each month before incurring some kind of penalty (normally additional charges for extra data).
 Many deals now claim to be unlimited, but be sure to read the small print (and traffic shaping guidelines) as some are more ‘unlimited’ than others!

 Effective cost: We work out what you’ll actually be paying per month for your broadband throughout the length of your initial deal, taking all the extras and offers into consideration.

 Extras: Click offer details to view all the extra information we think you’ll need to know before looking further into a deal.
 It can be special offer information, such as free months or free gifts such as shopping vouchers, broadband with no setup fee, as well as info on call packages, hardware and other goodies.
 Most broadband packages at least include a free Wi-Fi router.